Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Stochastic trust-region with probabilistic models and estimates

-to approximate $f(x)$ in $B(x_k, \delta_k)$.
-The quadratic model is simple and widely used in many trust region algorithms.
-Of course, other models, for example the conic model (see \cite{Yuan_TR_review}), can also be applied to the framework as long as they meet our requirements.
-The trust region radius is represented as $\delta_k = \mu_k\left\|g_k \right\|$, which is closely related with $\left\|g_k \right\| $. { Actually, one can try other more general choices that $\delta_k = \mu_{k}^{r_1}\left\|g_k \right\|^{r_2} $ with $r_1, r_2 \geq 0$ \cite{TR_Yuan_Trustregion}.
-Due to limited space and for simplicity, we only consider the case that $r_1, r_2 = 1$. } In the following steps, we need to update the parameter $\mu_k$ (relative trust region radius).
 The trial step $d_k$ is produced by minimizing the model $m_k(x_k + d)$ in a neighborhood of $x_k$ exactly or inexactly.
-Then we compute the random estimates $f_k^0$ and $f_k^d$ of $f(x_k)$ and $f(x_k + d_k)$ respectively to measure the actual reduction.
+Then we compute the random estimates $f_k^0$ and $f_k^d$ of $f(x_k)$ and $f(x_k + d_k)$ respectively to measure the actual function reduction.
 Once the trial step is obtained, we can use the ratio $\rho_k$, which is defined below, to judge how good the trial step $d_k$ is.
 Based on this criterion, if the trial point $x_{k} + d_k$ yields sufficient reduction, we accept the trial step $d_k$; otherwise, we reject it.
-At the end of each iteration, the relative trust region $\mu_k$ is chosen according to the outcome of the iterates.
+At the end of each iteration, the relative trust-region $\mu_k$ is chosen according to the outcome of the iterates.
 The details of the algorithm are described as follows.

 At each iteration, the trial step $d_k$ is computed to satisfy the well-known $ Cauchy\, decrease$ condition, which is given as follows.

 \begin{assumption}{ }

 \end{assumption}